Introduction to the Sparse Matrix Operator Kernel Emissions (SMOKE) Model - Online Version

 A live training facilitator and virtual office hours with experienced SMOKE modelers are available to provide the best possible experience to the students taking the class.
 The training facilitator is available throughout the course via an instant messaging chat room to help students work through technical questions with the training materials.
 Virtual office hours during each day of the course offer live chat and video conferencing with experienced SMOKE modelers.
 The office hours are a great opportunity for students to ask questions about the training, SMOKE, and emissions modeling.

-Students have one week to complete the course and during that time are provided access to online and print versions of the SMOKE training manual, online lectures, and preconfigured virtual training computers.
+Students have four days to complete the course and during that time are provided access to online and print versions of the SMOKE training manual, online lectures, and preconfigured virtual training computers.
 A virtual computer lab, available through Amazon AWS, gives each student a Linux box loaded with all of the data and software needed to complete this course.

 The syllabus is shown below to highlight the range of topics covered during the course.
 After an introduction to the online training materials, including instructions and support for connecting to the virtual computing lab, the course starts with a lecture on the basics of SMOKE, including an overview of emissions modeling, an introduction to the SMOKE programs, and a description of the course structure.
 The Hands-on laboratories have each student working on a computer pre-loaded with the course training materials.
 The labs focus on configuring and running the SMOKE programs and examining the input and output files to give students practical experience using SMOKE.

 At the completion of this course, students will be able to download, configure, and run the SMOKE programs.
-They will possess the knowledge and practical experience needed to prepare input files for SMOKE and to produce emissions input files for the CMAQ and CAMx air quality models.
+They will possess the knowledge and practical experience needed to prepare input files for SMOKE and to produce emissions input files for the CMAQ air quality model.

 Pre-course Software Needs